Tu'u Maori: Playing career

 Maori was named in the Papua New Guinea training squad for the 2008 Rugby League World Cup.
 He was then named in the PNG squad for the 2008 Rugby League World Cup.

 Maori was part of the 2007 Papua New Guinea Tour of Wales and France.
 He played against Wales on the wing at the Brewery Field, Bridgend, Wales.
 He represented the Sydney Roosters in the Toyota Cup in 2008.
 Maori also played for the Newtown Jets, the Roosters' feeder club in the NSWRL Cup competition, in 2009.
 He was named as part of the Papua New Guinea squad for the 2009 Pacific Cup.

-He also played for the Cronulla Sharks in the 2011 NSW Cup.
+He would be part of the Melbourne Storm trial squad ahead of the 2011 NRL season, scoring a try in the club's trial match against the Canberra Raiders in Bega.
+He played for the Cronulla Sharks in the 2011 NSW Cup.

 Personal life and death

 Maori died from motor neurone disease at his home in Ipswich, Queensland, on 3 January 2022, at the age of 33.